diyt/Learning/Algorithm & Data Structure.md

   - Stack: Mainly used for DFS.
     - [Min Stack](https://www.lintcode.com/problem/min-stack/description)
     - [Decode String](https://www.lintcode.com/problem/decode-string/description)(**Pay attention to edge cases**)
-    - Monotonous Stack: _Track the smallest/biggest numbers on both sides in an array._
+    - Monotonous Stack: _Find the first smallest/biggest number on both sides in an array.
+O(n)_
       - [Largest Rectangle in Histogram](https://www.lintcode.com/problem/largest-rectangle-in-histogram/description): Remember to add 0 to the end to pop out all elements
       - [Maximal Rectangle](https://www.lintcode.com/problem/maximal-rectangle/description): Convert into 1D problem by using each row as baseline
   - Queue: Mainly used for BFS.
 [Topological Sort](https://www.lintcode.com/problem/topological-sorting/description)